Delboy/Fruit-Hunter/TESTING.md

 ## Feature testing

 ### Welcome Page
-- Inputting anything other than Y or N prints informs the user 'You must choose Y or N'.
+- Inputting anything other than Y or N informs the user 'You must choose Y or N'.
 - If the user chooses 'Y' they are directed to the login page as intended.
 - If the user chooses 'N' they are directed to the create user page as intended.